adriandeleon/stockPrice/README.md

 - **Zero build tools**: no Maven or Gradle needed.
 - Send a stock symbol as a command line argument.

+## 🪜 Steps

-Modify the `Main.java` code as you wish, delete/add any `JAR` files in the `libs/` directory, add more files to the `src/` directory: No need to change the run scripts in any way.
+- Modify the `Main.java` code as you wish.
+- Delete/add any `JAR` files in the `libs/` directory.
+- Add more files to the `src/` directory and reference them in `Main.java`, if needed.
+- No need to change the run scripts in any way.

 ---